-Creating a real-life or a reel-life character is like putting various puzzle pieces together.
-It’s easy to see someone and say ‘I recognise that person.’, but drawing from scratch is a different thing all together.
+Creating a real-life or a reel-life characters is like putting various puzzle pieces together.
+It’s easy to see someone and say ‘I recognise that person’, but drawing from scratch is a different thing all together.
 Illustrator and digital artist, Nikhil Shinde, talks more about this less explored form of communication and how it can be made into a powerful tool.

 The idea of making different types of characters and models with suitable environments is always expected from a digital artist.
 So why not create them with a twist?
 Get random by stepping out of the box.
 Get unexpected by deviating from the initial plan.
 When the final outcome is not what you thought initially, you’re pretty much on the right track.